USS Amphion (AR-13): Career

+In 1952, singer Gene Vincent spent a two-week training period in her, having previously served on USS Chukawan.

 During the summers of 1957 and 1958 Amphion deployed to the Mediterranean, servicing ships of the 6th Fleet and visiting ports in France, Greece, Crete, Sicily, and the Balearic Islands.
 Through the 1960s she operated along the Atlantic coast of the United States.
 In 1965, she supported naval contingency operations off the Dominican Republic; and, in 1968, she visited ports in Scotland and England.

 Amphion departed Norfolk for the last time under the stars and stripes on 18 August 1971.
 After visiting Recife, Brazil 29 to 31 August, and Mombasa, Kenya 18 to 22 September, the repair ship reached her destination, Bandar Abbas, Iran, on 28 September.
 Decommissioned on 2 October 1971, Amphion was turned over to the Imperial Iranian Navy on that day.
 Renamed IIS Chah Bahar to honor the Iranian port of Chabahar on the Gulf of Oman, the ship was first commanded in Iranian service by Lieutenant Commander Arabshahi and based at Bandar Abbas.
 Purchased outright by Iran on 1 March 1977, Amphion's name was stricken from the U.S. Naval Vessel Register on the same date.
 Chah Bahar remained in service with the Iranian Navy into 1985.

 As the lead ship of its class of repair ships only Amphion (AR-13) and sister ship Cadmus (AR-14) were completed.
-Deucalion (AR-15) and Mars (AR-16) were cancelled on August 12, 1945 while still under construction also being built at Tampa.
+Deucalion (AR-15) and Mars (AR-16) were cancelled on August 12, 1945, while still under construction also being built at Tampa.